Star tour of Apeldoorn – The wooded Veluwe in the heart of the Netherlands

 Het Loo Palace is a former royal palace and now the national museum of Apeldoorn.
 This palace belongs to the State and is one of the top 100 of the 'Rijksdienst voor de Monumentenzorg', a historic preservation organisation.

 As of 2019, Het Loo Palace will be exhibiting four monumental works of art created by the Polish-American architect Daniel Libeskind.
-After an extensive visit to the castle, enjoy the way back through the wonderful nature reserve between the palace and your hotel.
+The Stables Square and palace gardens are open from April 2nd until September 29th.
+The palace is closed until 2021 due to renovetion.
+After an extensive visit, enjoy the way back through the wonderful nature reserve between the palace and your hotel.
 You can choose between two routes on the way back.

 Day 4: The 'Gardense Veld' and 'Radio Kootwijk' (Cycling 41 km / 26 miles)